blackistheneworange/nolert-notify/README.md

 import notify from "@nolert/notify";
 ```

-If you want to import it directly in your html file, add the below script tag in your html filel:
+If you want to import it directly in your html file, add the below script tag in your html file:

 ```html
 <script src="@nolert/notify/dist/script.min.js"></script>